metamn/react/content/blog/four-types-of-responsiveness-in-react/index.md

 date: "2018-12-14"
 ---

-With React, a reactive / responsive framework, it's time to rethink the responsiveness of a website.
+With React &mdash; a reactive / responsive framework &mdash; it's time to rethink the responsiveness of a website.
 <!--more-->

 In most cases, on the large web, responsiveness means the site is adapting to the device screen size using media queries.